omotowar80-cloud/-Healthcare-Operational-Analytics-Dashboard/README.md

 Power BI: Utilized to develop an interactive dashboard for ongoing monitoring, highlighting a 13.33% overall no-show rate.

 Key Findings
-The analysis of the clinical dataset and associated visualizations in Screenshot 2026-05-02 141519.png, Screenshot 2026-05-02 141207.png, and Screenshot 2026-05-02 140928.png revealed several critical insights:
+The analysis of the clinical dataset and associated visualizations in Depatment and Appointment Breakdown, Screenshot 2026-05-02 141207.png, and Screenshot 2026-05-02 140928.png revealed several critical insights:

 Peak Demand: Patient arrivals consistently spike at 9:00 AM, 1:00 PM, and 5:00 PM.